dtraczewski/GettingAndCleaningData/README.md

 # Getting and Cleaning Data - Course Project

-The R script, `run_analysis.R`, does the following:
+The file `run_analysis.R`, which is the R script, prepares cleaning of the data in following steps:

 1. Downloads the dataset and unzip it if it does not already be unzipped in the working directory
 2. Loads the activity and feature datasets